 Local employment prospects affect not only a community's economic stability but also its housing market stability.
-Consistent job opportunities can provide a foundation for Figure 14 shows Clinton County's total number of jobs from 2010 to 2020.
+Consistent job opportunities can provide a foundation for attracting and retaining residents, furthering the need for an ample, diverse housing stock.
+Figure 14 shows Clinton County's total number of jobs from 2010 to 2020.
 The County's employment over this decade has seen a slight decrease yet has remained stable overall.
 The approximate dip of 2000 jobs from 2019 to 2020 can be explained by the COVID-19 pandemic.